 Karelia is situated to the north of St.Petersburg: it stretches along the border with Finland up to the Arctic Circle and abandons with forests, lakes and rivers, including the Ladoga and the Onega – the two largest lakes in Europe.
 This singular place in the Russian North is truly the land of primordial nature.
-This Karelia tour will take you on a boat ride in one of the many lakes or rivers, trekking with huskies along the beautiful pine forest, pick berries in the woods, just wander around and enjoy the scenery.
+This Karelia tour will take you on a boat ride in one of the many lakes or rivers, trekking with huskies along the beautiful pine forest and picking berries in the woods; just wander around and enjoy the scenery.

 As the world gets smaller, there’s a desire to go further – and there are few places as enchantingly far away as Yamal.
 This tour transports you deep into Siberia’s isolated Arctic region.
 ‘Yamal’ means ‘edge of the world’ in the language of the indigenous Nenets.
 The Nenets of Yamal carve out a unique way of life, seemingly at the limits of human tolerance.
 Yamal Peninsula was considered so inhospitable that Stalin built his prison camps here.
 Yet a strikingly colourful, rich and resilient culture has been preserved and relatively unchanged here for some 2,000 years.
 READ MORE